 The transformation of IsA structures is realized by means of foreign key dependencies between the subtypes and supertypes of the IsA structure.
 It should be noted that the relations of the entities must exist and the primary keys must be located in them.
 Because of this, the transformation of the attributes must take place before the transformation of IsA structures.
 Each subtype of an IsA structure inherits all primary keys of the supertype.
 In addition, these inherited primary keys refer to the upper type as foreign keys.
 If entities are part of several IsA structures, "higher level" IsA structures have to be translated first to ensure that entities at lower levels receive all primary keys.
 To illustrate the translation order Figure 3 shows an entity-relationship model on the left and the relational model on the right.
-The red highlighted IsA structure can only be translated after the blue and green IsA structures.
+The red highlighted IsA structures.
 The blue one, on the other hand, only after the green one above it.